nicolabattaglino/ezshop/Deliverables/GUIPrototype.md

 ![Accounting home page](../GUI files/Accounting_home_page.png)

 This is the main accounting page from which the owner can access to all the accounting features.

+1. The **owner** can click on the *Sale transactios* button to view a detailed list of all sale trasanctions.
+2. The **owner** can click on the *Expenses* button to view a list of all the expenses.
+3. The **owner** can click on the *Pay salaries* button to access a list of all employees and their respective salaries.
+4. The **owner** can click on the *Home* button to go back to their home page.
+5. The **owner** can click on the *logOut* button to logout.

 ##
 ![Sale transactions](../GUI files/List_of_sale_transactions.png)

 This page contains the list of sale transactions.

+1. The **owner** can click on the *Print* button to print the list of transactions.
+2. The **owner** can select a few transactions and lick on the *Print* button to print the selected transactions.
+3. The **owner** can search for a specific transaction using the search bar.
+They can look for a transaction containing a certain item, during a specific day, with a certain amount or card ID.
-The report button will lead to the report page.
+4. The **owner** can click on the *Home* button to go back to their home page.
+5. The **owner** can click on the *logOut* button to logout.

 ## 15 Expenses
 ![Expenses](../GUI files/List_of_expenses.png)

 This page contains the list of expenses

+1. The **owner** can click on the *Print* button to print the list of expenses.
+2. The **owner** can select a few expenses and lick on the *Print* button to print the selected transactions.
+3. The **owner** can search for a specific expense using the search bar.
+They can look for an expense containing a certain item, during a specific day, with a certain amount or supplier.
+4. The **owner** can click on the *Home* button to go back to their home page.
+5. The **owner** can click on the *logOut* button to logout.

 ## 16 Salaries
 ![Salaries](../GUI files/Pay_Salaries.png)

 This page contais the list of employees and respective salaries.

+1. The **owner** can click on the *Print* button to print the list of employees and past and resent salaries.
-The pay buttow will open the bank web site and allow the owner to easily pay the salaries.
+2. The **owner** can select a salarie and click on the *Pay* button to pay the salary.
+The button will open a browser window on the bank web site and will fill the fields necessary to pay said salary.
+3. The **owner** can search for a specific employee or salary using the search bar.
+They can look for a specific employee, a certain number of hours worked, by the amount or by date.
+4. The **owner** can click on the *Home* button to go back to their home page.
+5. The **owner** can click on the *logOut* button to logout.

 ## 17 Forgot password